Yoga For Beginners: Ashtanga Yoga

 According to Sharath Jois, the aim of Vinyasas is to purify the blood otherwise heated and supposedly polluted by the practice of asanas.

 In the Vinyasa yoga session, the instructor introduces a unique series every time.
 There is also an emphasis on strengthening or opening up a certain region of the body.
 There is normally a slower warm-up followed by a stronger sequence of asanas progressing to a 'peak' of the class, and then cooling poses.
-Sessions are, depending on the trainer, more or less vigorous.
+Classes are, depending on the trainer, more or less vigorous.

 Ashtanga Yoga, on the other hand, is a dynamic yoga activity that synchronizes breath and movement.
 Every time, the same series of asanas is followed, enabling the body to re-align and detoxify.
 As students progress, they switch to more advanced sequences.
-The 1st sequence is regarded as the Primary Series which focuses on developing foundational strength and stability, including forward bends, twists, and hip openers.
+The first sequence is regarded as the Primary Series which focuses on developing foundational strength and stability, including forward bends, twists, and hip openers.

 Who Can Perform It?